V. P. Menon: Instrument of Accession

 Menon was the political advisor of the last Viceroy of India, Lord Louis Mountbatten.
 When the interim Government had collapsed due to the rivalry between the Indian National Congress and the Muslim League, Menon had proposed to Mountbatten, Jawaharlal Nehru and Sardar Vallabhbhai Patel, the Indian leaders, the Muslim League's plan to partition India into two independent nations - India and Pakistan.
 Menon drafted the Instrument of Accession, a legal document that allowed princely states to accede to either India or Pakistan.
 This was crucial in bringing many states, like Bikaner and Baroda, into the Indian union.

 Menon's resourcefulness during this period caught the eye of Sardar Patel, who would become the Deputy Prime Minister of India in 1947.
 He became the envoy to negotiate with the Maharajas.

 V.P.
 Menon was present at the meeting between Lord Mountbatten and Hanwant Singh, Maharaja of Jodhpur.
 It was at this meeting that Hanwant Singh signed the instrument of accession to India.
-After he had signed and the Viceroy Mountbatten left, only Menon was in the room with him.
-The Maharaja took out a .22 calibre pistol and pointed it at Menon and said 'I refuse to take your dictation'.
+After he had signed and the Viceroy Mountbatten left, only Menon remained was in the room with the Maharaja.
+The Maharaja took out a .22 calibre pistol and pointed it at Menon and said "I refuse to take your dictation".
 Menon told him that he would be making a very serious mistake by threatening him and would not be able to get the accession abrogated in any case.